 Credit unions are an excellent option for personal loans.
 As not-for-profit organizations with a community focus, they keep rates competitive, and they may be more willing than national banks to approve your application.
 You need income to qualify, but you typically don’t need perfect credit to get approved.

-Payday loan alternatives: Some credit unions are eager to help you avoid payday loans, which borrowers often turn to for small loans.
+Some credit unions are eager to help you avoid payday loans, which borrowers often turn to for small loans.
 Credit unions may offer short-term payday alternative loans (PALs) in amounts between $200 and $1,000.
-NCUA regulations require that lenders keep rates on PALs no more than 10 percent higher than other loans, and credit unions can only charge up to $20 to apply for these small personal loans.
+NCUA regulations require that lenders keep rates on PALs no more than 10% higher than other loans, and credit unions can only charge up to $20 to apply for these small personal loans.

 Borrowing online is easy and convenient, it’s a great way to shop for low-cost loans.
 What’s more, online lenders are often willing to work with those who have less-than-perfect credit.
-They might lend with lower credit scores, or they might evaluate your creditworthiness in creative ways (using rental history, employment history, or a review of your college and graduate degrees, for example).
+They might lend with lower credit scores, or they might evaluate your creditworthiness in creative ways, using technology or alternative sources of information.

 Depending on how you define “small,” national banks might be an option for small personal loans.
 In many cases, banks require you to borrow several thousand dollars or more.
 But if you have good credit and steady income, it may be convenient and inexpensive to borrow—especially if you already have a checking account at one of these banks.

-Credit cards: For small personal loans, megabanks may be more interested in giving you a credit card.
-That allows you to borrow as little as you want—just pay off the balance every month.
+For small personal loans, megabanks may be more interested in giving you a credit card.
+That allows you to borrow as little as you want or need and just pay off the balance every month.
 If you keep a balance on the card, expect to pay interest, and calculate exactly how much it will cost you to borrow.
 Be sure to include annual fees that add to your total borrowing cost.

 Friends and Family